mildavw/assetpack-ssl-demo/README.md

 `rackup`

-and note that CSS and JS are loaded.
+load https://localhost:8443 and note that CSS and JS are loaded.
 Now run

 `rackup -E production`

-and see that CSS and JS are not loaded.
-You'll see requests for them and successful responses, but the responses data will be empty.
+reload the page and see that CSS and JS are not loaded.
+You'll see requests for them and successful responses, but the data will be empty.